ellewilson96/sinatra-portfolio-project/skybucks/README.md

 # Skybucks

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/skybucks`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Skybucks!
+Users are able to sign up and sign in to track flights they have dreams of taking one day.
+The user can create a flight from a select list of airports that fly with Skybucks.
+The user can then edit or delete flights from the list, and finally log out if they are finished with the session.

 ## Installation